-'Jexi' Is Siri-Oulsy Bad
+'Jexi' Is Siri-Ously Bad

 Movie Reviews

-'Jexi' Is Siri-Oulsy Bad
+'Jexi' Is Siri-Ously Bad

 In Jexi, Adam DeVine's life partner calls him an idiot, a "little bitch," and many other, less printable things.
 The abuse is near-constant.
 The person heaping it on him is his phone.